 Supported hardware and software

-raspiBackup is only supported on Raspberry Pi hardware with the Raspberry Pi OS and Ubuntu
+raspiBackup is only supported on Raspberry Pi hardware with the Raspberry Pi OS and Ubuntu.

-is supported.
 However, it also runs successfully on other Raspberry Pi compatible hardware and

 other Linux distributions successfully.
-It should be noted that raspiBackup uses the
+It should be noted that raspiBackup

-as they exist for Raspberry Pi OS.
+requires the two partitions /boot and /root as they exist in Raspberry Pi OS.

 In particular, any Linux OS can usually be used on any hardware,

 to restore a backup.
-Here, too, the option --unsupportedEnvironment
+Here, too, the option --unsupportedEnvironment is necessary.

 If there are problems, a Raspberry must be used for the restore.

-Given the fact that raspiBackup is for free, it is too expensive/too complex for framp,
+Given the fact that raspiBackup is for free, it is too expensive/too complex for framp, to

 - Purchase all possible hardware for the tests